-HBO Max has summoned its newly acquired resources to attempt to beat Netflix and Disney Plus at their own respective games.
 Like Netflix, HBO Max had made the production of exclusive originals a top priority.
-The fact that a surprising number of these originals are animated shows might be interpreted as a direct challenge to Disney Plus.
+The fact that a surprising number of these originals are animated shows might be interpreted as a direct challenge to Disney+.

 After HBO Max gets rolling, it will dip its toe into the live TV space.
 That’s when things will really get interesting.
-Most live TV-focused streaming services cost about $50/month.
+Most live TV-focused streaming services cost upwards of $65/month.
 It’s highly likely that a huge percentage of their subscribers are primarily interested in news and sports.
 If HBO Max can offer even a basic news and sports package while maintaining the $15/month price point, it could manage to peel off a significant number of its competitors’ subscribers.

 There’s a lot to like about HBO Max, especially in terms of content.
 There’s literally something for everyone: lots of cartoons for the kids, award-winning HBO dramas for the adults, tons of new and old Warner Brothers movies and more.

-- All 45 years of HBO’s award-winning content
+- Nearly 50 years of HBO’s award-winning content

-- Classic movies from the Turner Classic Movies vault
+- Classics from the Turner Classic Movies vault

-- The exclusive home of several iconic TV shows
+- Exclusive home of several iconic TV shows

-- Live news and sports is on the horizon
+- Live sports and TV are on the horizon

 - Expensive compared to other on-demand services

-- HBO Max will be HBO’s third streaming app
+- HBO Max is HBO’s third streaming app

-A high-level look at HBO Max’s upcoming originals reveals that there seems to be a noticeable focus on series and family-friendly content.
-That focus makes a lot of sense, considering that HBO’s back library provides plenty of entertainment for adults.
-The upcoming animated Gremlins reboot seems designed to appeal to both kids and adults, while its upcoming Adventure Time specials will surely trigger nostalgia in older millennials and gen Xers.
+A high-level look at HBO Max’s originals reveals a noticeable focus on series and family-friendly content.
+This focus makes a lot of sense, considering that HBO’s back library provides plenty of entertainment for adults.

 Warner Brothers films